padrinobook/padrinobook/chapters/login_and_registration.md

 ### Users Controller

-Since we already have our data-model for potential users of our platform, it's time to make it accessible for our users with a users controller for signing up.
+Since we already have our data-model for new potential users of our platform, it's time to make it accessible for our users with a users controller for signing up.

 ```sh